gavinggordon/readygetset/README.md

-This is a PHP class that can create files for JavaScript objects and PHP Classes, using argument values to dynamically build any necessary 'getter' and 'setter' functions/methods.
+# ReadyGetSet

+## Description
+A PHP class which provides developers with the means to create PHP class files quickly and dynamically, especially classes that will be utilizing 'getter' and 'setter' methods.